rockroman/mildew-detection-in-cherry-leaves/README.md

 Currently, the manual diagnostic process is time-consuming, with employees spending up to 30 minutes per plant to identify signs of infestation.
 Additionally, applying treatment to infected leaves consumes an additional minute.
 Human error in visual criteria assessment further adds to the risk of inaccurate diagnostics.
 With thousands of cherry trees spread across multiple farms, scalability becomes a significant concern.

 The dataset, comprising cherry leaf images provided by Farmy & Foods, serves as the foundation for model training and evaluation.
-This dataset, sourced from Kaggle: [https://www.kaggle.com/datasets/codeinstitute/cherry-leaves] contains over 4,000 images, with a subset of XXX images selected for expedited model training.
+This dataset, sourced from [Kaggle](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves) contains over 4,000 images, with a subset of XXX images selected for expedited model training.

 Train data: Target - infected or not; Features - all leaf images.